openmanuscript/webtoon/readme.md

 A set of simple tools for web comics.
 The tools support the following workflow:

 1. Draw line art on paper, then scan into an image.
-2. Use `dtoon --scantoline` to convert the scanned image into line art.
+2. Use `webtoon --scantoline` to convert the scanned image into line art.
 3. Incorporate the resulting image into final colored art (with a tool of your choice.
 Save that out as final artwork.
-4. Use `dtoon --shrink` to convert the final artwork into the final resolution you need.
+4. Use `webtoon --shrink` to convert the final artwork into the final resolution you need.

 The script assumes that a date is used to name and organize the files.